faizan12123/Naive-Bayes-Classifier-Implementation/README.md

 # Naive-Bayes Classifier Implementation
-The objective of this project is to implement a Naive-Bayes classifier algorithm to train two different cases:
+The objective of this project was to implement a Naive-Bayes classifier algorithm to train two different cases:

 ## Case 1